pavel-odintsov/fastnetmon/README.md

 LD_LIBRARY_PATH=/opt/pf_ring/lib/ ./fastnetmon eth3,eth4
 ```

+If you want to avoid LD_LIBRARY_PATH on eery call you should add pf_ring path to system:
+echo "/opt/pf_ring/lib" > /etc/ld.so.conf.d/pf_ring.conf
+ldconfig -v

 We disabled bpf because it requires linking to PCAP.

 Select backend, we use ULOG2 as default, if you need PCAP u must change variable ENGINE in Makefile to PCAP